meck/alfred-hoogle/README.md

 * <kbd>Cmd</kbd>+<kbd>Y</kbd> or a tap on <kbd>Shift</kbd> opens a quicklook window.
 * <kbd>Cmd</kbd>+<kbd>C</kbd> copies the function name.

+## Installation
+Download binary from releases or check build section

 ## Settings
 Settings are available via the `hoset` keyword